jorge-brizio/json_migrate_example/README.md

 * Importing pictures declared in JSON file
 * Importing creating/terms from JSON file

-This basic example shows how to import JSON data into Drupal 7 using migrate, it contains several files.
+Basic example that shows how to import JSON data into Drupal 7 using migrate, it contains several files.
 The JSON files contain the data to be imported, you can find these files in the *files* folder.
 They consist of all users and articles, that will be imported.
 You can extend/modify this basic example to your needs.
 Improvements/suggestions are welcome.